University of Virginia: Student activities

 Many events take place at the University of Virginia, on the Lawn and across Grounds.
 One of the largest events at UVA is Springfest, hosted by the University Programs Council.
-It takes place every year in the spring, and features a large free concert, various inflatables and games.
-Another popular event is Foxfield, a steeplechase and social gathering that takes place nearby in Albemarle County in April, and which is annually attended by thousands of students from the University of Virginia and neighboring colleges.
+It takes place every year in the spring, and features a large free concert, various inflatables, games.
+Another popular event and tradition is Lighting of the Lawn in the winter.
+Established in 2001 as a tribute to the September 11 attacks, Lighting of the Lawn consists of a light and music show on the Lawn.
+Another popular event is Foxfield, a steeplechase and social gathering that takes place nearby in Albemarle County in April, and which is annually attended by thousands of students from the University of Virginia, neighboring colleges, and local residents.

 The student life building is called Newcomb Hall.
-It is home to the Student Activities Center (SAC) and the Media Activities Center (MAC), where student groups can get leadership consulting and use computing and copying resources, as well as several meeting rooms for student groups.
+It is home to the Student Activities Center (SAC) and the Media Activities Center (MAC), where student groups can get leadership consulting and use computing and copying resources.
+It also features several meeting rooms for student groups.
 Student Council, the student self-governing body, holds meetings Tuesdays at 6:30 p.m. in the Newcomb South Meeting Room.
 Student Council, or "StudCo", also holds office hours and regular committee meetings in the newly renovated Newcomb Programs and Council (PAC) Room.
 The PAC also houses the University Programs Council and Class Councils.
 Newcomb basement is home to both the office of the independent student newspaper The Declaration, The Cavalier Daily, and the Consortium of University Publications.